 Tickets

-Here’s a more in-depth look at how support requests filter through our five offices spread across three continents:
+Here’s a look at how tickets might filter through offices around the globe:

-- All tickets that land in support.zendesk.com are sorted and routed to the appropriate groups (Support, Sales, Finance etc.) by triggers.
+- All tickets are sorted and routed to the appropriate group (Support, Sales, Finance etc.) by triggers.

-- All tickets routed to the main group land in the “Triage” queue.
+- All tickets routed to the main group go into the “Triage” queue.

-- For tickets that arrive in languages other than English we have macros written to route tickets to the appropriate language specific queue with details letting the customer know they'll receive help soon.
+- For tickets that arrive in languages other than the default language, have macros written to route tickets to the appropriate language specific queue with details letting the customer know they'll receive help soon.
 This happens at the triage step before the ticket is assigned to a specific group.

-- For voicemails that we can clearly identify as coming from a different region (sometimes people call in at 11pm and all available agents are on the phone!) we rename the subject with the region and leave it in the Unassigned voicemail queue until the appropriate team is available to call back during normal business hours.
-(Nobody likes being woken up at 5am to talk about triggers.)
+- For voicemails that come in from a different region, rename the subject with the region and leave it in the Unassigned voicemail queue until the appropriate team is available to call back during normal business hours.

-While we don't do daily handoffs, sometimes, if it's apparent an issue requires or will require a lot of back and forth or a phone call, we will re-assign a ticket to cut down on response delays.
+While there are no daily handoffs, sometimes, if it's apparent an issue requires or will require a lot of back and forth or a phone call, re-assign a ticket to cut down on response delays.
 Those tickets are usually sent to the appropriate regional manager or team lead.

 Views